cowlnight/MeteorDetection/README.md

 ## Limitation
 1. This project can not identify the difference between airplane and meteor.
 2. The light spot may create noise and get the wrong output.
-3. The project just solve the specific source image(because we create the mask for this type image).
-If you want to use images from other camera or device, you need to rewrite the mask code.
+3. The project just solve the specific source image(because we create the mask and time filter for this type of image).
+If you want to use images from other camera or device, you need to rewrite the mask or time filter(just read images from 6pm to 6am) code.